 You’ve likely seen the word “cloud” mentioned online or in a television advertisement.
 It’s also likely you did not heard the term from a weatherman discussing the latest storm heading your way.
 Instead, it was probably mentioned by a tech-related business touting their latest method of sharing or storing information.
-If you don’t know what cloud computing is or how it works, it might be time to explore more.
+If you don’t know what is cloud computing or how it works, it might be time to explore more.
 Perhaps you can also determine if you could benefit from this type of service, whether from a professional standpoint or a personal one.

 According to the National Institute of Standards and Technology (NIST), cloud computing is a model designed to allow on-demand access to a shared pool of computing resources.
 This can take many forms, and is used by both businesses and individuals in their homes.
 The NIST further discusses the makeup of the cloud.
 For instance, it consists of five characteristics: